defunkt/pystache/README.rst

 Requirements
 ============

-Pystache currently works with the following versions of Python.
+Pystache is tested with the following versions of Python:

 * Python 2.4 (requires simplejson version 2.0.9 or earlier)
 * Python 2.5 (requires simplejson)